 Listen To The Album | Spotify, YT Music, Apple Music |

 De La Soul’s playful, laid-back flow created a new template for alternative hip-hop.
-Their wordplay combined clever humor with philosophical insights, while their innovative use of samples from multiple genres expanded hip-hop’s sonic palette.
+Their wordplay combined clever humor with philosophical insights, while their innovative use of samples from multiple genres expanded the sonic palette of hip-hop.
 The group’s chemistry and theatrical approach to storytelling influenced generations of artists.
+The album revolutionized hip-hop by introducing the concept of the “D.A.I.S.Y.
+Age” (Da Inner Sound, Y’all), offering an alternative to the harder-edged rap of the era.
+Its eclectic sampling and positive messages proved hip-hop could be both intellectual and fun.

 20. The Infamous by Mobb Deep